dsureshyadav/maven-simple/README.md

 [![Release](https://jitpack.io/v/jitpack/maven-simple.svg)](https://jitpack.io/#jitpack/maven-simple)

-To use it in your Maven build add:
+To use it in your Maven build bbbbbb   add:
 ```xml
   <repositories>
 	<repository>